Ben Whishaw named best actor at top British TV awards

 HBO show “Girls”, a comedy-drama about a group of 20-somethings in New York, won the international award, beating the Danish crime drama “The Bridge”, the post 9/11 psychological drama “Homeland”, and fantasy epic “Game of Thrones”.

-But “Game of Thrones” was the public’s favourite, winning the Radio Times Audience Award voted for by the public.
+But “Game of Thrones” was the public’s favorite, winning the Radio Times Audience Award voted for by the public.

 Film and TV star Michael Palin, who made his name as a founder of comedy group Monty Python, was presented with an Academy Fellowship while the British Academy of Film and Television Arts (BAFTA) also used the occasion to pay tribute to the BBC series “Dr. Who”, which turns 50 this year.